-If your Yorkie is scratching, losing hair and developing skin infections, it's possible he has an allergy.
-You and your vet must figure out what causing this allergic reaction, because most common canine allergies -- flea, food and inhalant -- result in similar skin symptoms.
+If your Yorkie is scratching, losing hair, and developing skin infections, it's possible he has an allergy.
+You and your vet must figure out what causing this allergic reaction, because most common canine allergies —flea, food, and inhalant — result in similar skin symptoms.
 If your pet isn't on a good monthly topical or oral flea preventive, that's a place to start.

 Inhalant allergies are often seasonal, resulting from exposure to mold, grasses or pollen, or a combination of triggers.
-This type of allergy, also known as atopy, is often genetic in nature and requires minimizing exposure to the allergens, medication for symptom relief and possibly a series of immunotherapy injections.
+This type of allergy, also known as atopy, is often genetic in nature and requires minimizing exposure to the allergens, medication for symptom relief, and possibly a series of immunotherapy injections.
 The latter, over time, desensitizes your Yorkie to the allergen.

 Hypothyroidism in Yorkies

 Your normally active little Yorkie might no longer want to do much investigating or scampering on his outings.
 Diagnosis requires several blood tests to detect thyroid levels in the blood.
 If your pet is deemed hypothyroid, daily thyroid medication should put the spring back in his step and the hair back on his body.

 Older Yorkies are prone to Cushing's disease, also known as hyperadrenocorticism.
 Cushing's disease occurs when the dog's adrenal glands overproduce the hormone cortisol, throwing off the entire body.
-Symptoms of Cushing's disease include thin skin, hair loss and changes in color and chronic bacterial skin infections.
-Nonskin-related symptoms include excess drinking and urination, lethargy and the development of a potbelly.
+Symptoms of Cushing's disease include thin skin, hair loss and changes in color, and chronic bacterial skin infections.
+Nonskin-related symptoms include excess drinking and urination, lethargy, and the development of a potbelly.

-Healthy Yorkie Coats
+Healthy Yorkie coats

 If your Yorkie isn't suffering from a disease, keeping his coat healthy is relatively simple.
 Since skin and coat health start from the inside out, feed him a high-quality dog food and forgo table scraps.
 Ask your vet about giving your dog an essential fatty acid supplement, such as fish oil, to improve skin health.